-Join CFST in Advocating for Sustainable Transportation, Not Highway Widening
+Join CFST and the Sierra Club in Advocating for Sustainable Transportation—Not Highway Widening

 Caltrans EIR: Auxiliary Lanes Won't Reduce Congestion or Improve Safety

-Our County Regional Transportation Commission plans to spend $100 million in local sales tax money to build 4 miles of auxiliary lanes on Highway 1 from Soquel Ave. to State Park Dr. The two reasons cited by our County's Regional Transportation Plan for the project are:
+Our County Regional Transportation Commission plans to spend $100 million in local sales tax money to build 4 miles of auxiliary lanes on Highway 1 from Soquel Avenue to State Park Drive.
+The two reasons cited by our County's Regional Transportation Plan for the project are:

 The auxiliary lanes will accomplish neither objective, according to Caltrans' Draft Environmental Impact Report (2015) on Highway 1 projects.
 The EIR analyzed a multi-faceted highway project known as the TSM Alternative, of which the 4 miles of auxiliary lanes are a subset.
 (Other projects in the TSM Alternative include rebuilding overpasses; rebuilding onramps; ramp metering; 3 more miles of auxiliary lanes, etc.) The EIR concludes: